 Because yes, I do perform basic SEO on all my websites.
 I’d be crazy not to.

 I even pay for an annual subscription to SEMRush—amazing online software that helps improve SEO rankings.

-I use that tool to perform quick and very basic SEO optimisation of my blog posts—but I mainly use it for research.
+I use that tool to perform quick SEO optimisation of my blog posts—but I mainly use it for research.
 (It’s incredible and I’ll do a full review at some point.)

 In fact, it’s probably the slowest way to build up traffic to a new website.

 The only caveat to all of this is that if you’ve spent years building a great website, with great content, and performing white hat SEO then you should be okay… regardless of whatever changes Google makes to the algorithm.

 “Don’t worry be happy, here’s a little SEO I wrote…”

 Each time a major algorithm update is announced, clients email me, concerned about how this will affect their online sales-lead generation activities.

 More specifically, they’re concerned how this will affect their ‘lead pages’ — the special kind of web pages that capture the names and email addresses of qualified prospects.